aaron-hh/Adaptive-Mesh-Refinement/README.md

 # Adaptive-Mesh-Refinement

 This directory contains all the code required to perform adaptive mesh refinement using the AMReX software on the simulations of Euler equations.
+Final report `AMREX_report` submitted has also been added.

 AMReX - https://amrex-codes.github.io/amrex/